The Music Industry Is Finally Scaring Spotify

 In the summer of 2018, Pitchfork workers started to eye unionization, exchanging ideas outside of work and through WhatsApp.
 Staff writer Quinn Moreland, a member of the bargaining unit, told me the biggest issues revolved around low wages (“I think people were maybe expecting to get raises after the acquisition, and I don’t think that really happened, at least not significantly”), diversity, and creating a firmer structure for career advancement.
 These beliefs gained further traction, and formalization, after fellow Condé outlet the New Yorker announced it was unionizing with the NewsGuild around that time—spurring Pitchfork’s organizers to formally align with the guild too.
 Pitchfork’s union went public in early 2019, as did that of another Condé publication, Ars Technica.
 The unions of all three publications have worked closely over the past three years, even concurrently announcing strike authorizations in March of this year; Moreland said that hearing of the New Yorker Union’s experience with Condé Nast helped inform the Pitchfork Union’s own strategy, and that the prestige magazine’s organizers have been “nothing but supportive” of Pitchfork’s own efforts.

 Pitchfork is still the only major music publication engaged in this kind of labor effort; Moreland mentioned to me that the unionization of the entertainment-heavy MTV News in early 2017 provided like-minded inspiration, even as many of those organizing staffers left the publication or were let go later that same year as MTV overhauled its editorial coverage.
 Pitchfork has also undergone its own tribulations.
 In late 2019, the site’s in-house video team was laid off.
-When the pandemic hit, the festival team, based in Chicago, was furloughed indefinitely, Moreland told me.
-Then, in May 2020, Condé Nast announced mass layoffs across all properties—but the only Pitchfork staffer to be affected was Stacey Anderson, who’d chaired the bargaining unit and was the site’s sole senior editor of color.
-In response to what it called “a blatant act of union-busting,” the Pitchfork Union engaged in a half-day work stoppage on June 18, refusing to publish or promote any new pieces on the site for a four-hour period.
+When the pandemic hit, some members of the festival team, based in Chicago, were furloughed indefinitely, Moreland told me.
+Then, in May 2020, Condé Nast announced mass layoffs across all properties—but the only Pitchfork Union member to be affected was Stacey Anderson, who’d chaired the bargaining unit and was its sole senior editor of color.* In response to what it called “a blatant act of union-busting,” the Pitchfork Union engaged in a half-day work stoppage on June 18, refusing to publish or promote any new pieces on the site for a four-hour period.

 In spite of such struggles, the publication’s union has had the backing of public support.
 “When we announced the union, there was a really great response from other writers and other people in media, especially people who have freelanced or worked full time at Pitchfork,” Moreland said.
 In the lead-up to a bargaining session last month over fair pay, the union shared anonymous statements from a few former Pitchfork staffers, many of whom lamented the company’s skimpy salaries and poor benefits.
 The organizers even reached out to musicians who’ve been covered in Pitchfork’s pages to make visible statements of support, establishing a cross-industry platform of solidarity.
 (As seen in links throughout this piece, Pitchfork has also closely covered unionizations and collective efforts in all aspects of the industry.)